nhsuk/dct.crc.cms/README.md

 Review branch is used if developers needs to review the feature/fix change on cloud deployed instance.
 In this case create review branch using `review/` prefix.

-- Branch of from master using `review/` prefix
+- Branch of from main using `review/` prefix

 ```
 git checkout -b review/<fix-name>